connervieira/HealthBox-Legacy/DOCUMENTATION.md

 There are two types of applications that can interact with the HealthBox API: **sources** and **apps**.
 A **source** is an application that generates and submits health metric data to the API.
 An **app** is an application that retrieves health metric data from the API.
 API keys are designated by the owner to only work for either sources or apps.
 Most API methods are available to only sources or apps, and if a method is called with a key designated for the wrong type of application, an error is thrown.
 (Error formatting is described in-depth below.)

 - **source**: A piece of software or hardware that submits data to HealthBox.
 API keys of this type have write permissions only.
-- **app**: A piece of software or hardware that recieves data from HealthBox.
+- **app**: A piece of software or hardware that receives data from HealthBox.
 API keys of this type have read permission only.

-Please note that because **sources** can only submit data and **apps** can only read it, your program or device may need two seperate API keys if it needs to do both actions.
+Please note that because **sources** can only submit data and **apps** can only read it, your program or device may need two separate API keys if it needs to do both actions.

 ### Calling A Method